TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 ```

 ## SnappyData Off-Heap Memory
-Alongside heap memory, SnappyData can also be configured with off-heap memory.
+In addition to heap memory, SnappyData can also be configured with off-heap memory.
 If configured, column table data, as well as many of the execution structures use off-heap memory.
 For a serious installation, off-heap setting is recommended.
-However several artifacts in the product need heap memory, so some minimum heap size is also required for this.
+However, several artifacts in the product need heap memory, so some minimum heap size is also required for this.

 | Parameter Name | Default Value | Description	 |
 |--------|--------|--------|